General terms and conditions

 Article 3 - Applicability

-3. If the distance contract is concluded electronically, in deviation from the previous paragraph and before the distance contract is concluded, the text of these general terms and conditions may be made available to the consumer electronically in such a way that it can be easily stored by the consumer on a durable data carrier.
-If this is not reasonably possible, it will be indicated before the distance contract is concluded where the general terms and conditions can be accessed electronically and that they will be sent to the consumer electronically or otherwise free of charge upon request.
+3. If the agreement is concluded at a distance electronically, the text of these general terms and conditions may, in deviation from the previous paragraph and before the agreement is concluded at a distance, be made available to the consumer electronically in such a way that it can be easily stored by the consumer on a durable data carrier.
+If this is not reasonably possible, it will be indicated before the agreement is concluded at a distance where the general terms and conditions can be accessed electronically and that they will be sent to the consumer free of charge upon request, either electronically or otherwise.

 Article 4 - The offer